 Matte: Matte paper produces nice quality images, but not as vibrant as images would be on glossy paper.
 Matte paper will not be marred by fingerprints, or produce a glare.

-Light Weight Semi-Gloss: This semi-gloss is an all temperature adhesive with a paper liner.
+Light Weight Semi-Gloss: This semi-gloss is an all-temperature adhesive with a paper liner.
 Semi-gloss balances between inventive and professional.
 Semi-gloss does not produce colors as vibrantly as white gloss stock.
 That being said, it is ideal for a label that will be handled often as it is less resistant to smudging and dust.

 Thermal Transfer Matte White Film: This stock has a 40# liner and a permanent adhesive.
-This label application is used when resistance to water, oil and chemicals is important.
+This label application is used when resistance to water, oil, and chemicals is important.

 Fluorescents: This face material is perfect for eye-catching displays.
-Some applications include price marking, promotional labeling and informational labeling.
+Some applications include price marking, promotional labeling, and informational labeling.

 Direct Thermal Bright White Paper: Suitable for direct thermal printing.

 Polyester: Polyester films provide excellent clarity and high durability.
-Polyester films are valued for their ability to resist moisture, decay and extreme temperatures.
+Polyester films are valued for their ability to resist moisture, decay, and extreme temperatures.

 White Film (BOPP): This film material is both durable and flexible.
 Some suitable labeling applications include squeezable and rigid plastic containers.

-Speciality Films & Papers
+Specialty Films & Papers